jollyroger/debian-buildbot/docs/manual/cfg-buildsteps.rst

    (optional): instructs git to attempt shallow clones (``--depth 1``).
    This option can be used only in full builds with clobber method.

+``reference``
+   (optional): use the specified string as a path to a reference repository on the local machine.
+Git will try to grab objects from this path first instead of the main repository, if they exist.

 ``progress``
    (optional): passes the (``--progress``) flag to (:command:`git fetch`).
 This solves issues of long fetches being killed due to lack of output, but requires Git 1.7.2 or later.

 ``retryFetch``
-   (optional): this value defaults to ``False``.
-In any case if fetch fails buildbot retries to fetch again instead of failing the entire source checkout.
+   (optional): defaults to ``False``.
+   If true, if the ``git fetch`` fails then buildbot retries to fetch again instead of failing the entire source checkout.

 ``clobberOnFailure``
    (optional): defaults to ``False``.
 If a fetch or full clone